 1 teaspoon vanilla

-For the syrup, in a large saucepan (4-qt) combine the buttermilk, sugar, butter, corn syrup, and baking soda.
+For the syrup, in a large saucepan (4-qt.) combine the buttermilk, sugar, butter, corn syrup, and baking soda.
 Bring mixture to a boil and reduce heat to low, keeping it bubbling.
 Cook, stirring constantly, for 9 minutes until it turns golden brown.
 Remove from the heat at stir in the vanilla.
 The syrup will thicken as it cools.
 Serve warm.
 Store leftovers in refrigerator and reheat in microwave when needed.

-Gather your french toast ingredients.
-You will need eggs, heavy cream, cinnamon, vanilla, and salt (not pictured - oops😂) .
+Gather your French toast ingredients.
+You will need eggs, heavy cream, cinnamon, vanilla, and salt.

 Combine ingredients in a shallow dish.